-In 1994 Carlos opened Provincial Upholstery in the Southern Highlands of NSW Australia and has come to be highly regarded in the industry for unique and historic restorations.
-Over the years, Carlos’s knowledge and passion for the craft, along with wife Fernanda’s expertise in fabrics and design, led them to launch Provincial Fabric House.
+In 1994 Carlos opened Provincial Upholstery in the Southern Highlands of NSW Australia and had come to be highly regarded in the industry for unique and historic restorations.
+Over the years, Carlos’s knowledge and passion for the craft and his wife Fernanda’s expertise in fabrics and design led them to launch Provincial Fabric House.

 Throughout Carlos’s career working in Portugal, he has learnt how to distinguish quality.
-From the very source of the fibre through to the finished product.
+From the exact source of the fibre through to the finished product.
 This is the very reason why he only imports the highest quality linen fabric from Europe.

-Quality Comes From the Source
+Quality Comes From the Source of Linen Fabric

-There are linen/flax producers in other parts of the world which are characterized by different climactic conditions which are not as favorable to the growth of flax fibres.
-For example, flax plants that are grown in the North Africa, where the climactic conditions are dry and hot.
+There are linen/flax producers in other parts of the world characterised by different climatic conditions that are not as favourable to the growth of flax fibres.
+For example, flax plants grown in North Africa produce a shorter thread, where the climactic conditions are dry and hot.

 Regulated Quality Controls

-MASTERS OF LINEN®.
 MASTERS OF LINEN® is a registered mark and sign of excellence for linen 100% Made in EUROPE, from field to yarn to fabric.
-By purchasing fabrics with this mark of quality consumers are not only recieving the highest quality linen fabric on the market, they are also supporting sustainable production, respect for the environment, social ethics, and excellence in innovation.
+By purchasing fabrics with this mark of quality, consumers are not only receiving the highest quality linen fabric on the market, but they are also supporting sustainable production, respect for the environment, social ethics, and excellence in innovation.

-Belgian Linen is widely regarded as the highest quality linen fabric in the world.
-Linen fabrics carrying the Belgian linen quality label contain a minimum of 85% European flax fiber and are woven in Belgium.
+Belgian Linen is widely regarded as the highest quality linen fabric globally.
+Linen fabrics carrying the Belgian linen quality label contain a minimum of 85% European flax fibre and are woven in Belgium.

 As always, feel free to contact us if you have any questions about our fabrics or upholstery supplies.